 At this time, many people would tell you 'NAACP' stood for the National Association for the Advancement of Cecil's People.

 While making one of many appearances on WDAS Radio's The Listening Post, Malcolm X tells WDAS News Editor and host Joe Rainey, "It's good to be back here, Joe.
 You know I can't get on those other radio stations."

 That was more than an allusion to the fact that Malcolm X was not welcome in many places.
 It was also an inside joke.
 There were a lot of extra bodies milling around the station that night, so it wasn't easy getting in the studio.

-During this particular broadcast, the WDAS studios on Edgeley Drive were surrounded both inside and out, by Philadelphia Police and 'civil disobedience' officers.
+During this particular broadcast, the WDAS studios on Edgeley Drive were surrounded both inside and out, by Philadelphia Police and Civil Disobedience squad officers.
 Reliable word had come down through the FBI and others, that Malcolm X was going to be assassinated at the radio station.
+This documented threat to kill Malcolm X unfolded on December 29, 1964 - only 7 and a half weeks before he was murdered in New York.
 Both overtly and covertly, one hundred police officers and canine units combed the area around WDAS, staying posted there for hours.
 An elite squad of marksmen were positioned on the roof and 14 dogs searched the woods.
 The heavy show of arms had two purposes: find trouble before it happens and create a presence big enough to scare off murderers.

 ©opyright W. Alexander